Angelina Jolie Reportedly Scarily Thin, Divorce Taking Toll On Both Brad And Angelina?

 — Fashion Style Mag (@style_fashion) January 15, 2017

-The public announcement made by Jolie back on September 19, 2016 that she was filing for divorce from Pitt and seeking full physical custody of their children reportedly came as a shock to the actor and he made this known in his own statement that was released shortly thereafter, as Inquisitr recalls.
+The public announcement made by Jolie back on September 19, 2016, that she was filing for divorce from Pitt and seeking full physical custody of their children reportedly came as a shock to the actor and he made this known in his own statement that was released shortly thereafter, as the Inquisitr recalls.

 “‘I am very saddened by this, but what matters most now is the well-being of our kids.
-I kindly ask the press to give them the space they deserve during this challenging time,”‘read the statement.
+I kindly ask the press to give them the space they deserve during this challenging time,’ read the statement.
 He has not addressed the public about his divorce since, other than in joint statements with his now-ex.”

 Pitt went on to be the subject of the said investigation and is now only able to see his children when supervised.
 Angelina also insists that Pitt undergo drug and alcohol testing four times monthly in order to gain ability to continue seeing their children.